senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

-#### 11.2.3 Common transformation
+#### 11.2.3 Common Transformation

-After each unique branch (even/odd) both the branches then use the same logic for the rest of the transformation.
+After each unique branch (even/odd), the branches then use the same logic for the rest of the transformation.

 ![image-20251207184015626](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251207184015626.png)